apache/royale-docs/frameworks-and-libraries.md

 ## Libraries

+* There are a large number of [ActionScript3](/features/as3) libraries that should "just work" when you import them into your Royale application.
+Others may need adjustment if they presume that your application will run on Flash, not in a modern browser.
 * Use the [ExternalInterface](/features/external-interface) class to connect with and use external JavaScript libraries in your Royale project.
 * An even more robust method for connecting with and using external JavaScript libraries is [externs](/features/externs).